-At Home Heroes we offer several specific defect reports, a specific defect report is where you ask us to look at a particular issue within your property it is usually building pathology related but in some cases could be contract specific i.e a snagging list for a new build property
+At Home Heroes we offer several specific defect reports, a specific defect report is where you ask us to look at a particular issue within your property it is usually building pathology related but in some cases could be contract-specific i.e a snagging list for a new build property

-The most common specific defect survey we get involved in is damp usually in period properties in which in kent there is a lot by this we mean those that where constructed before 1919, our involvement is usually following a survey from another contractor or worse when you’ve had a member of the PCA around to convince you to install a new chemical damp proof course and cement based products on your walls.
+The most common specific defect survey we get involved in is damp usually in period properties in which in Kent there is a lot by this we mean those that were constructed before 1919, our involvement is usually following a survey from another contractor or worse when you’ve had a member of the PCA around to convince you to install a new chemical damp proof course and cement based products on your walls.

-We can carry out an extensive survey of your property to investigate your issue and in addition, we are able to use state of the art technology such as Thermal Imaging Camera and industry approved procedures like Calcium-Carbide Testing (Speedy) to make sure there is a real damp issue we do not rely on a pin probed resistance meter for specialist damp surveys although we have one and use them as required during home buyer surveys.
+We can carry out an extensive survey of your property to investigate your issue and in addition, we are able to use state-of-the-art technology such as Thermal Imaging Camera and industry-approved procedures like Calcium-Carbide Testing (Speedy) to make sure there is a real damp issue we do not rely on a pin probed resistance meter for specialist damp surveys although we have one and use them as required during home buyer surveys.

 - BS5250 – code for the control of condensation,

 - BS6576 – code for the installation of damp proofing